Module P1 (Issue 9 December 2025)

 not to exceed 15 mph over them.

-Subsequent trains may proceed at up to 50 mph.
+Subsequent trains may proceed at up to 50 mph or the permitted speed.

 Not to exceed 15mph over any points.